 (c) FEBS Press peer review: if you are the author of a manuscript submitted to one of the FEBS Press journals, we will collect comments on your manuscript from editors and reviewers;

-(d) Service providers: we may collect personal information from our website developers, app developer, IT support provider (who may be based inside or outside the EU) and our publishing service providers and Event organizers who will process article processing charges and registration charges;
+(d) Service providers: we may collect personal information from our website developers, app developer, IT support provider and marketing software provider (who may be based inside or outside the EU), and our publishing service providers and Event organizers who will process article processing charges and registration charges;

 3.4.2 We might also receive information about you from third parties if you have indicated to such third party that you would like them to share such information.